 Modern visitors can still witness the spectacle and grandeur of the city’s rich history, filled as it is with many striking reminders of times gone by.
 Most people who have been to Cordoba would say that their main reason for visiting was the Mezquita, revered by architects and archaeologists alike as the finest mosque ever to have been built during the long rule of the Moors.

-And, set right in the centre of the oldest part of the city, it is a building of remarkable power and elegance, which seldom fails to inspire those seeing it for the first time.
+Set right in the centre of the oldest part of the city, it is a building of remarkable power and elegance, which seldom fails to inspire those seeing it for the first time.
 In an age where the three main religions worshipped alongside one another, the Moors took an already impressive Baroque cathedral and built their mosque over and around it, without damaging the original fabric in any material way.
-The Mezquita is comprised of hundreds of marble columns – each with its distinctive red and white ‘candy cane’ stripes – supporting the typical arches of the Moorish style of architecture that together form a magnificent vaulted roof.
-It somehow surrounds and devours the huge Christian cathedral and the result is two magnificent places of worship that still manage to co-exist in one awesome shell.

 Festival de los Patios Cordobeses

-Perhaps the best month in which to visit Cordoba is May, because not only is the spring weather ideal for wandering through the city but you can also witness the riot of colour that is the renowned ‘Festival de los patios cordobeses’ – the annual flower festival.
+Perhaps the best month in which to visit Cordoba is May, because not only is the spring weather ideal for wandering through the city but you can also witness the riot of colour which is the renowned ‘Festival de los Patios Cordobeses’ – the annual flower festival.

-The ‘patios’ are an important part of the city’s old houses, and are where family and friends will gather to take advantage of some cool shade while tending to the many colourful tubs and baskets of plants and shrubs on display throughout the festival.
-Homeowners take great pride in their patios all year round so as to make sure that they can proudly show their beautiful courtyards to the judges and the public during the contest.
+The ‘patios’ are an important part of the city’s old houses and are where family and friends gather to take advantage of some cool shade while tending to the many colourful tubs and baskets of plants and shrubs on display throughout the festival.
+Homeowners take great pride in their patios all year round to make sure that they can proudly show their beautiful courtyards to the judges and the public during the contest.

 What’s not to love about this wonderfully friendly and spectacularly historical town with its breath-taking festivals and awe-inspiring architecture?